 Stakeholder Spotlight: Colorado

-We firmly believe that “de-mystifying” our industry, creating transparency and providing facts is an important step toward gaining a better understanding of the robust and complex regulatory environment we operate under, as well as identifying opportunities for partnership.
+We firmly believe that de-mystifying our industry, creating transparency, being responsive to concerns and providing facts is an important part of earning public trust and providing a better understanding of the regulatory environment under which we operate.

 Stakeholder Spotlight: Mozambique